christiandudel/dtms/README.md

 ## Disclaimer

-This package is still undergoing development and many functions are still experimental.
-The content of this repository will likely change in the future, and functions and features might be added or removed without warning.
+This package is currently undergoing development and many functions are experimental.
+The content of this repository will change in the future, and functions and features might be added or removed without warning.

 ## Installation